dramthen/loowiki/content/index.md

 ---
-title: Legends of Old - Wiki
+title: Legends of Old Unofficial Wiki
 ---
 ##### Welcome to the Unofficial Legends of Old Wiki!